DaCoolOne/CS1575AutoSubmission/README.md

 Designed and built for CS1575, these two scripts automate the process of submitting homework and display the results of the autograder.

 # show_results.py
-Opens the file "results.csv" and outputs a nicely formatted list of the results of all the test cases.
+Opens a file passed as a command line argument (defaults to "results.csv") and outputs a nicely formatted list of the results of all the test cases.

 ![Sample output](example.PNG)